baukeposthuma/.dotfiles/README.md

 ## Mac defaults
-Run `./macos.sh` or run each line one by one.
+Look into `./macos.sh` and run each line one by one.

 ## Brew